antmicro/topwrap/docs/source/examples.md

 Check out `project.yml` to learn how the above design translates to a [design description file](description_files.md)

 :::{seealso}
-For more information about hierarchies, see the [hierarchies docs](hierarchies).
+For more information, see the section on [hierarchies](#design-description-hierarchies).
 :::

 :::{tip}